ohadlev77/sat-circuits-engine/README.md

 2. Further optimizing  of $MCX$ gates cost.
 3. Adding more supported constraints (addition operators between qubits, comparison of qubits and integers, etc).
 4. Adding more optimization parameters - Such as maximum amount of qubits available, maximum desired circuit depth, maximum allowed amount of $CX$ gates, etc.
+5. Implementing a more informative and gradual form of circuits representation method.
+For now only the high-level circuit (in the building block resolution) is being presented to the user.